ewingjm/development-hub/README.md

-  ApprovalsConnectionName = '<the connection name of the Approvals connection>' AzureDevOpsConnectionName = '<the connection name of the Azure DevOps connection>' AzureDevOpsOrganisation = '<the name of the Azure DevOps organisation>' AzureDevOpsPipelineId = '<the ID of the Azure DevOps extract pipeline>' AzureDevOpsProject = '<the name of the Azure DevOps project>' SolutionPublisherPrefix = '<the prefix of the publisher (without leading underscore)>' }
+  ApprovalsConnectionName = '<the connection name of the Approvals connection>' AzureDevOpsConnectionName = '<the connection name of the Azure DevOps connection>' AzureDevOpsOrganisation = '<the name of the Azure DevOps organisation>' SolutionPublisherPrefix = '<the prefix of the publisher (without leading underscore)>' }
 $settingsArray = $obj.PSObject.Properties | ForEach-Object { "$($_.Name)=$($_.Value)" }